binzhang-u5f6c/dotfiles/README.md

 genfstab -U /mnt >> /mnt/etc/fstab
 ```

-### 2.2 Configure the time and region

-Change root into the system.
+Then change root into the system.

 ```bash
 arch-chroot /mnt
 ```

+### 2.2 Configure the time and region

 Set the time zone.